antzwong/About/README.md

 # hello-world
-Links to all my other projects
+Links to all my other projects- \n
 Computer Science and Quantiative Science at Emory University